stevezhangzA/nash-chain-of-thought/README.md

 ### Thanks

-We utilize these models: GLM, MIS-7B, self-consistency, Auto-CoT for evaluation.
+We utilize these models: GLM, MIS-7B.

 Our codebase is modified from the codebase of Automatic CoT

-Addtionally, thanks my collerberator: Cunxiang Wang
+Addtionally, thanks my collaberator: Cunxiang Wang

 This reseach is supported by MiLab at WestLake Univeristy.

+### Other details:

+zero-shot/zero-shot-cot/self-consistency are implemented by ourself.

 ### *Reference*